lamini-ai/lamini-examples/02_prompt_engineering/prompt_engineering.md

 ### Model Runners

-We've created model runners to simplify the process of executing prompts.
+We've created model runner, llm, to simplify the process of executing prompts.
-Our `Lamini` uses the Mistral instruct model by default and allows you to obtain the response with just a few lines of code, like below.
+Our `Lamini` uses the latest available instruct model by default and allows you to obtain the response with just a few lines of code, like below.

 ```python